ahmedius2/RTG-Sync/README.md

 sudo apt install trace-cmd kernelshark
 ```

-### Gang Scheduling via RT-Gang
+## Gang Scheduling via RT-Gang
-**Goal**: Enforce one-gang-at-a-time scheduling policy on real-time tasks
+The goal of RT-Gang is to enforce one-gang-at-a-time scheduling policy on real-time tasks.
 Under this policy, only one (highest priority) real-time task (unser SCHED_FIFO)---single threaded or parallel---is allowed to execute across all cores of a multicore platform.

+### Test
-**Test**: The test to verify RT-Gang comprises the following steps:
+The test to verify RT-Gang comprises the following steps:

 - Create two real-time tasks with the following parameters: